 The Microbiology and Molecular Genetics offers the Medical Microbiology course taken by first-year medical students at The University of Texas-Houston Medical School.

 The MMG Core Facility is now located in room MSB1.004 and provides automated DNA sequencing services for all interested researchers within the UT Health Science Center as well as other academic institutions.

-- MMG student, Melissa Robinson received an individual National Research Service Award (NRSA) from the National Institute of Dental & Craniofacial Research for her proposal, "Oxidative protein folding of pilins and virulence in Gram-positive bacteria".
-The NRSA provides up to 5 years of support for research training leading to the Ph.D. or equivalent research degree in biomedical, behavioral, health services, or clinical sciences.
+- MMG student, Malik Raynor received an individual National Research Service Award (NRSA) from the National Institute of Allergy and Infectious Diseases for his proposal, "Functional similarity of PRD-containing virulence regulators in B. anthracis".
+This F31 fellowship provides Malik with 3 years of support for his research training leading to his Ph.D.

 - As compiled by graduate students Kim Busiek, Katie McCallum and Jillian Morin